mlswg/mls-protocol/draft-ietf-mls-protocol.md

         opaque content[length];
     } MLSSignatureContent;
 ~~~

+The signature MUST cover the metadata information about the current state
+of the group (group identifier, epoch, generation and sender's Leaf index)
+to avoid Group participants to impersonate other participants and in order
+to prevent cross-group attacks.

 [[ TODO: A preliminary formal security analysis has yet to be performed on
 this signature scheme.]]